OpenGlobalMind/ogm-thursday-2021-10-28/Colophon.md

 ## Overview

 This is a "hypertext knowledge workbook" created by [[Person/Peter Kaminski]] that captures many of the topics discussed during the OGM Thursday call of 2021-10-28.
-It has taken four or five hours to produce to this level of completion, which seems like a lot for what it is.
+It has taken perhaps six hours to produce to this level of completion, which seems like a lot for what it is.
 However, even though it's taken a fair bit of time to produce, it's a useful artifact, and a prototype I've learned a lot from, and seems like a good return on investment.

 Think of it as an experiment, or a tech and content demonstration.
 It is not a completed work; in particular, it captures a good deal of the call, but not all of it.
 Also, while I quite like some of the conventions in this version of this kind of workbook, there are other conventions that I would change in subsequent workbooks.